DeadmanXXXII/Ransomeware_Defense/README.md

 5. **With your sent off key**

-   - From the defense system, decrypt your infected machine back to normal working order using De-ransomeware.py and block the IP address from making uploads.
+   - From the defense system, decrypt your infected machine back to normal working order using De-ransomeware.py.

+   - Block the IP address from making uploads.

    - Add the ransomware sample to the defense system code sequences to block.